 Much of Moodle's functionality is automatic, but there are a few aspects of the system for which faculty need to take direct responsibility.

-Inactive course sites are stored on the Moodle server for 12 months after the course is completed.
+Inactive course sites are stored on the Moodle server for 24 months after the course is completed.
 It is the instructor's responsibility to maintain records of student grades and any other pertinent student records, as this information is not stored with the course backup.
-Moodle should never be used for file storage, especially one of a kind documents.
-Outdated material should be removed if you will not be using it again.
+Moodle should never be used for file storage, especially one-of-a-kind documents.
+Remove outdated material if you will not be using it again.

 Moodle integrates directly with HSU's PeopleSoft information system, so student enrollment is handled automatically.
 Faculty can manually add students, teaching assistants, and instructors not officially registered for the course.
-Note that students cannot be permanently dropped through Moodle; this must be undertaken through the Account Center.
+Note that students cannot be permanently dropped through Moodle; a student must drop the course in PeopleSoft.

 Moodle class registries are updated three times a day, every day.
-Students can attend a Moodle class as soon as they have signed up for the course in the Account Center, although it may take a few hours for students who have added a class but not signed in yet to show up in the instructor's class roster (you can check this by clicking on the Participants link in the Account Center Control Panel).
-Students who drop the class are automatically removed from the registry.
+Students can attend a Moodle class as soon as they have signed up for the course in PeopleSoft, although it may take a few hours for students who have added a class but not signed in yet to show up in the instructor's class roster (you can check this by clicking on the Participants link in the Control Panel).